-This sermon was on Father’s Day, and the Pastor used this to illustrate how as Dad’s we are often teaching our children things that we do not always realize at the time.
+This sermon was on Father’s Day.
+The Pastor used this to illustrate how as Dad’s we are often teaching our children things that we do not always realize at the time.

-We are constantly “digging wells” that our children will come back to later in life whether we are doing this intentionally or not.
+We are constantly “digging wells” that our children will come back to later in life.
+This happens whether we are doing this intentionally or not.

 This is kind of like the old saying “more is caught than taught.”

 Being Father’s Day, this was used to illustrate the importance of the influence of fathers…and it was a great message.
-As I listened, I couldn’t help (as usual) but think about how this same concept applies to all of us as coaches as well.
+As I listened, I couldn’t help (as usual) but think about how this same concept applies to coaches.

 A while back, I received a thank-you card from a former player, and it immediately reminded me why I coach.
 It’s not for the wins (although I HATE to lose), the trophies (although they are cool), or the paycheck (although it does make me rich…ok that part isn’t true).

-At the end of the day it is for the relationships built, the opportunity to give our players a positive experience, and to hopefully have a positive impact on the young ladies in our program.
+At the end of the day it is for the relationships built, the opportunity to give our players a positive experience, and to hopefully have a positive impact on the young men and ladies in our programs.

 The card did not say anything about teaching skills, winning games, or playing time.
-Rather, just a simple thanks to my family (the true “heroes” if you are a spouse/parent) for their support of my time spent away from them while I coached.
-And thanking me for coaching her.
+Rather, it was a simple thanks to my family (the true “heroes”).
+She thanked them for their support of my time spent away from them while I coached.
+And lastly she thanked me for coaching her.

 Not a single one of us can do any of these things perfectly, and we will all make mistakes.
-Trust me I have made more than I can remember.
-We’re ALL human…get used to it.
+Trust me I know first-hand!

 But while we cannot be perfect, we can certainly make a decision about what kind of coach we will try our best to be.